ish-codes/bearbot/README.md

 ### 🐻🐾 how is this hosted?

 Most mass hosting services like Heroku would likely charge you for 24/7 hosting with extensive usage -- so I decided to do the next best thing, i.e. I set up an Ubuntu server VM with a NodeJS environment in it using my home lab.
+Currently, this bot is only present in one server -- but can be set up for use in other servers as well.

 ### 🐻🐾 next steps?